- Log No: CCDF-ACF-PI-2019-09

 - Carry out other activities to improve the quality of child care services supported by outcome measures that improve provider preparedness, child safety, child well-being, or kindergarten entry.

 All sections of the QPR cover the federal fiscal year activities (October 1 through September 30), unless otherwise stated.
 Data should reflect the cumulative totals for the federal fiscal year being reported unless otherwise stated.
-In cases where point in time data is used, Lead Agencies should provide an explanatory note.
-For questions about the use of the increased funding awarded in FY 2018, Lead Agencies should focus on expenditures made during FY 2018.
+In cases where point in time data is used or only partial data exists, Lead Agencies should provide an explanatory note and describe what the data represents.
+While OCC recognizes that amounts and percentages are estimates, they should be more than just a “ballpark” figure.
+For any percentages provided, Lead Agencies should provide a description of how the percentage was calculated.
+For questions about the use of the increased funding awarded in FFY 2018, Lead Agencies should focus on expenditures made during FFY 2019 with the Consolidated Appropriations Act, 2018 funds.

 The form and instructions includes a glossary section for uniform reporting.
-For any term not defined in the glossary, Lead Agencies will use their own definition of terms to complete the QPR.
+For any term not defined in the glossary, Lead Agencies will use their own definition of terms to complete the QPR and describe your state’s definition.
+Additional term reminders and clarifications:

-The State and Territory deadline for the submission of the FY 2018 QPR was extended from December 31, 2018 to May 10, 2019.
-We expect the site to be available for the FY 2018 QPR submissions on April 12, 2019.
-OCC will issue additional guidance when the site is ready.
+The State and Territory deadline for the submission of the FFY 2019 QPR is December 31, 2019.
+The site for the FFY 2019 QPR submissions became available October 1, 2019.

-Lead Agencies will submit the QPR via electronic submission (“e-submission”) at: https://extranet.acf.hhs.gov/stplan/STPLAN_Login.jsp Visit disclaimer page .
-This online tool reflects the approved QPR (ACF-218), which was sent for reference purposes only to Lead Agencies on January 18, 2019.
+Lead Agencies will submit the QPR via electronic submission (“e-submission”) at: https://extranet.acf.hhs.gov/stplan/STPLAN_Login.jsp.
+This online tool reflects the approved QPR (ACF-218), which was sent for reference purposes only to Lead Agencies on November 14, 2019.
 In addition to this guidance, OCC will provide additional technical assistance for completing the QPR via the e-submission website.

 - CCDF Final Regulations (2016) /sites/default/files/occ/ccdf_tracked_changes_...